 - Managing and resolving farming partnership disputes involving numerous partners sorting out both farm trading issues and land ownership issues

-- Dealing with a problem with a supplier who had not supplied the goods that they contracted to supply
+- Dealing with a problem with a supplier who had not supplied the goods that they were contracted to supply

 - Assisting a client to deal with a disgruntled Vendor and to retrieve their deposit from the real estate agent after the contract was properly terminated and the Vendor refused to allow the real estate agent permission to release the deposit